GGiecold-zz/Cluster_Ensembles/README.md

 * type in: ```sudo dpkg --add-architecture i386``` to add the i386 architecture;
 * enter: ```sudo apt-get install libc6:i386```.

-Upon completition of the steps outlined above, install Cluster_Ensembles by sending a request to the Python Package Index (PyPI) as follows:
+Upon completion of the steps outlined above, install Cluster_Ensembles by sending a request to the Python Package Index (PyPI) as follows:
 * open a terminal console;
 * enter ```pip install Cluster_Ensembles```.

 Any missing third-party dependency should be automatically resolved.
-As part of the installation of this package, some code written in C that will later on be required by the Cluster_Ensembles package to determine a graph partition is automatically compiled under the hood and according to the specifications of your machine.
+Please note that as part of the installation of this package, some code written in C that will later on be required by the Cluster_Ensembles package to determine a graph partition is automatically compiled under the hood and according to the specifications of your machine.
 You therefore need to ensure availability of ```CMake``` and ```GNU make``` on your operating system.

 Usage
 -----